Finding a Dietitian

 Before choosing your Dietitian, don’t be afraid to ask questions.

-- Does the Dietitian have experience with the problems or reasons why you are consulting with him/her?
+- Does the Dietitian have experience with the problems or reasons why you are consulting with them?

 - What are the fees?